BartyMae/Bart_Tweaks/README.md

 ## Quick Slot Ras<br/>
 Makes Ras the Dancing Blade into a quick slot item that's easier to use throughout the game.<br/>

+## Quick Slot Ring of Djinni Summoning<br/>
+Makes The Ring of Djinni Summoning into a quick slot item that's easier to use throughout the game.<br/>

 ## Original Lightning Bolt<br/>
 Lightning bolts will use their original bouncing projectile.
 Intended for use with SR/R, which replaces the vanilla lightning bolt projectile with a single target chain lightning-like projectile.<br/>